benlehrburger/Independent-Study/README.md

 # Outputs

 My best findings comprise the following tools.
-I cast a wide net into the pool of generative AI and p
+I cast a wide net into the pool of generative AI and only pursued what I perceived to be the most promising routes.
+Generative image and language tools have seen remarkable growth over the past couple years and are now open-source, generalizable, and customizable.
+Check out what I was able to create below.

 ## Text-Guided Image-to-Image Generation for Modern Architecture Design